PaulineLawrey/python-novice-gapminder/_episodes/01a-run-quit-spyder.md

 objectives:
 - "Launch Spyder"
 - "Understand what an IDE is"
-- "Execute code from both the Editor and the Console"
+- "Understand that we can execute code from both the Editor and the Console"
 keypoints:
-- "Python scripts are plain text files."
+- "Python scripts are plain text files, that usually end in '.py'."
 - "Use the Spyder IDE for editing and running Python."
 - "Use the keyboard and mouse to select and edit cells."
 - "Scripts written in Spyder can be run from the command line."
+- "We won't cover running scripts from the command line now but do get in contact with your local eResearch Analyst to find out how."
 ---

 Many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs which can be executed through the IDE or command line directly.